 • Families selling unused acreage, former farm ground, or rural homesite land

-• Owners who inherited land in Gilchrist County and do not want to keep paying taxes
+• Owners who inherited land in Gilchrist County and don't want to keep paying taxes

 • Absentee owners who no longer live near Trenton